yacubus-bishcus/mantis/README.md

 The user also has several optional commands available in mantis.in:

-1. Input Energy/Spectrum
-2. Chopper Thickness
+1. Chopper Thickness
-3. Chopper Distance from Source
+2. Chopper Distance from Source
-4. Interrogation Object Location
+3. Interrogation Object Location
-5. Interrogation Object Size (radius)
+4. Interrogation Object Size (radius)
-6. Detector Location
+5. Detector Location
-7. Attenuating Layers (state, material, thickness)
+6. Attenuating Layers (state, material, thickness)
-8. Photocathode (Size, number, material)
+7. Photocathode (Size, number, material)
-9. Output Desired
+8. Output Desired
-10. Number of MC Particles to Simulate
+9. Number of MC Particles to Simulate

 Author: Jacob E Bickus

 Creation time: 8/2020

-Last Update: continous
+Last Update: 8/28/2023

 To Install
 ==

 Dependencies
   * Installed Geant4 Libraries
-  * When installing Geant4 include the following flags '> -DGEANT4_INSTALL_DATA=ON -DGEANT4_USE_GDML=ON -DGEANT4_USE_OPENGL_X11=ON -DCMAKE_PREFIX_PATH=/custom/xerces-c -DCMAKE_PREFIX_PATH=/custom/expat'
+  * When installing Geant4 include the following flags `> -DGEANT4_INSTALL_DATA=ON -DGEANT4_USE_GDML=ON -DGEANT4_USE_OPENGL_X11=ON`
   * CERN ROOT Installed
   * Cmake

 __Version__:  Mantis and been built against and tested with Geant4 10.5 and 10.7, and ROOT 6.22.
 ROOT Version must be greater than 6.18.

-EASY SETUP WITH CONFIGURE FILE
+INSTALLATION
 ==

 For Easy Set up run the following lines of code:
-`> git clone git@github.com:yacubus-bishcus/mantis.git && cd mantis`
+`> git clone git@github.com:yacubus-bishcus/mantis.git && mkdir mantis-build && cd mantis-build`
-`> ./configure.sh `

-INSTALLATION WITHOUT CONFIGURE FILE (ONLY NECESSARY IF YOU DID NOT RUN ./configure.sh) ==

-The Following Instructions should work once the Geant4 and CERN ROOT are installed:

-Be sure to untar the NRF Database using
-`> tar xfz NRF_Database.tar.gz`
+`> cmake ../mantis -DCMAKE_INSTALL_PREFIX=~/GEANT4/mantis-install -DWITH_DATA=ON && make -jN && make install`

 Export the path to the untarred NRF Database for example in the user's bash: